Introduction

 Background

 The Swiss Confederation was founded in 1291 as a defensive alliance among three cantons.
 In succeeding years, other localities joined the original three.
 The Swiss Confederation secured its independence from the Holy Roman Empire in 1499.
-The major European powers have long honored Switzerland's sovereignty and neutrality, and the country was not involved in either World War.
+Switzerland's sovereignty and neutrality have long been honored by the major European powers, and the country was not involved in either of the two World Wars.

 Geography